dshcheung/WDI_HK_9/04-server-applications/node-express-routing-lab/readme.md

 An example app can be found in `solution-code`.

-Once you spin up your local server, look below at the cURL commands with the expected responses we want you to test on this app once you've finished building;  the HTTP status should always be 2XX.
+Once you spin up your local server, look below at the cURL commands [curl cheat-sheet](http://www.cheatography.com/ankushagarwal11/cheat-sheets/curl-cheat-sheet/) with the expected responses we want you to test on this app once you've finished building;  the HTTP status should always be 2XX.

 `Index` cURL Request